Spicy Summer Miso Soup

 Heidi Swanson

 I made this soup and it was delicious, so full of flavor.
 Heidi’s use of herbs, pastes, veggies has been fun to explore.
 I can always count on Heidi for flavorful recipes.
 I thoroughly trust and enjoy her recipes for years now.
 Her cookbooks are amazing also.
-Thank you, Heidi.
+Thank you, Heidi.5 stars

 Joyce